snobear/mugsy/README.md

 sudo cp /var/mugsy/config.yml.example /var/mugsy/config.yml
 ```

-At a minimum, you'll need to change the elasticsearch host settings.
+You'll want to change the elasticsearch host settings if you want your change events sent to elasticsearch.

 Start the daemon: